Scott Mayer

 His August 28, 2025 ethics agreement (OGE-filed) contains five commitments: resignation from the Boeing Chief Labor Counsel role; forfeiture of unvested RSUs; divestiture of all Boeing stock within 90 days of confirmation (deadline approximately March 18, 2026); non-participation in Boeing matters until divestiture is complete absent a written waiver under 18 USC 208(b)(1); and a 2-year cooling period under 5 CFR 2635.503 running from each RSU vesting date 6.
 The rolling nature of RSU vesting schedules means specific recusal end-dates are unknown without access to his full vesting calendar, and analysis suggests the obligations may extend to 2027–2028 7.

 As of March 2026, according to the NLRB's Board Member Recusal Lists page, only a July 2024 recusal list for member David Prouty is available 6 7.
 No recusal list for Mayer has been published, despite the NLRB's own 2019 Ethics Recusal Report establishing publication as the standard practice for all Board members.
-Weekly NLRB decision summaries — records indicate Mayer's name on published decisions since January 7, 2026, but without a public recusal list, external verification of his recusal practices is not possible 7.
+Weekly NLRB decision summaries record Mayer's name on published decisions since January 7, 2026; the available record indicates that, without a published recusal list, external verification of his recusal practices is not possible 7.

 All Connections